arpita252525/BANK_APP/README.md

-# 🏦 Harshal Co.
+# 🏦 Arpita Co.
 Bank – Streamlit Banking App

 A simple and secure **banking system web application** built using **Python and Streamlit**.
 This project allows users to create a bank account, log in securely using a PIN, and perform basic banking operations like deposit, withdrawal, and balance inquiry.